Skip to content

 part to be uninstalled and the part's options dictionary.
 Uninstall

-able to be instantiated at uninstallation time.
+able to be instantiated

 recipes don't have access to the part itself since it may be

-impossible to instantiate at uninstallation time.
+impossible to instantiate

 Here's a recipe that simulates installation of a system service, along

-with an uninstall recipe that simulates removing the service.
+with an uninstall recipe that simulates removing the service

-with an uninstall recipe that simulates removing the service::
+with an uninstall recipe that simulates removing the service

 >>> write(sample_buildout, 'recipes', 'service.py',